yaptide/docs/docs/geometry.md

 Zones describe a volume of space by combining multiple figures using boolean operations to define shape, and define physical material that the volume is made of.

+> [!IMPORTANT]
-> [!WARN] Defining a volume operations requires special considerations.
+> Defining a volume operations requires special considerations.
 Each volume of space should belong to exactly
 > one Zone so that it is clear for the simulator which material the particle is going through.
 > This means that the volume enclosing another volume with different material needs to have a cutout that will fit the inner volume.